hdShang/arxiv-daily/docs/cs-LG/2025-09-07/papers/250905899v1-x-sql-expert-schema-linking-and-understanding-of-text-to-sql-with-mu.md

 ---
 layout: default
-title: X-SQL: Expert Schema Linking and Understanding of Text-to-SQL with Multi-LLMs
+title: "X-SQL: Expert Schema Linking and Understanding of Text-to-SQL with Multi-LLMs"
 ---

 # X-SQL: Expert Schema Linking and Understanding of Text-to-SQL with Multi-LLMs